VAT Advantages & Disadvantages

 Standard (or Accrual) Scheme

 On the standard scheme, the amount of VAT you owe (or reclaim) is based on the date of invoices.
 So if you invoice someone for £1,000 + VAT – that VAT is deemed to be owed to HMRC at the end of the quarter in which you dated the invoice.
-This can cause cashflow problems for small business.
+This can cause cashflow problems for small businesses.

 Cash Accounting Scheme

 This solves the cash flow problems associated with the Standard scheme.
-VAT is deemed to be owed at the end of the quarter in which you were actually paid for the invoice (and on the other side – when you paid for your purchases)
+VAT is deemed to be owed at the end of the quarter in which you were paid for the invoice (and on the other side – when you paid for your purchases)

 Flat Rate Scheme (FRS)

 This scheme can save you a lot of money in certain industries.
-You get given a flat-percentage rate dependent on the industry you are in.
+You get given a flat percentage rate dependent on the industry you are in.
 Let’s assume 11%.
 You then charge VAT at the usual rate but you only pay over to HMRC 11% of your Gross (meaning inclusive of VAT) turnover.
 You can’t claim back any VAT on your purchases (With a few exceptions), but you don’t hand over all of the VAT you receive to HMRC.

 Request A Callback